 Switzerland’s banking sector: Facts & Figures

-Banks contribute to Switzerland’s international top competitiveness rank by catalysing economic development, offering a large number of skilled jobs, paying above-average salaries and contributing a considerable share of public-sector funding in taxes.
+Banks contribute to Switzerland’s international top competitiveness rank by catalysing economic development, offering a large number of skilled jobs, paying above-average salaries and having a considerable share of public-sector funding in taxes.

-Clients at banks and securities dealers that are authorised by the Swiss financial market authority FINMA, are covered by a depositor protection scheme.
-If a bank or securities dealer is declared bankrupt, deposits up to a maximum of CHF 100,000 per client are secured.
+Clients with banks and securities dealers that are authorised by the Swiss financial market authority FINMA, are covered by a depositor protection scheme.
+If a bank or securities dealer is declared bankrupt, deposits up to a maximum of CHF 100,000 per client, are secured.
 This applies to all deposits, including those made at foreign branches.

 The aggregate balance sheet of all the banks in Switzerland amounts to CHF 3,318 billion in 2019 (€3,056 billion).
 The economic contribution of banks remains high, since banks are important consumers of goods and services.